contactolozhism/WinHack/README.md

 Most of the tools do not work at the moment due to the launch of Tareh Masfaneh, and the tool will be launched for Android in the future, and I will be happy if you support it.

+>>install Termux

-> [wget https://github.com/contactolozhism/WinHack.git && bash setup.sh]
+> [wget https://github.com/contactolozhism/WinHack.git && pip install -r requirements.txt]

-My favorite color:

-> [COLOR NAME]
+> [python tel.py]

+>>install windows

+> [download priject and run pip install -r requirements.txt in cmd and python tel.py]

 Thank you so much for reading!